microsoft/edge-diagnostics-adapter/README.md

 #### View and inspect debuggable targets

 Navigate to [localhost:9222](http://localhost:9222).
-You'll see a listing of all connected devices.
+You'll see a listing of all debuggable targets.

 ## Supported features and API

-See [Supported features and API](https://github.com/Microsoft/EdgeDiagnosticsAdapter/wiki/Supported-features-and-API) or download the [protocol.json]().
+See [supported features and API](https://github.com/Microsoft/EdgeDiagnosticsAdapter/wiki/Supported-features-and-API) or download the [protocol.json]().

 ## Building & Contributing
 To build and contribute to this project take a gander at the wiki pages on [building](https://github.com/Microsoft/EdgeDiagnosticsAdapter/wiki/Building) and contributing (coming soon).